 The course includes practical training using the processing facilities (both water spray overpressure retort and manual saturated steam retort) at BNY Trading.

-A written exam covering the contents of the course and a practical examination of retort operations must be completed.
+A written exam covering the contents of the course and a practical examination related to retort operation must be completed.

 Tea/coffee will be available from 8:00 am on the first day, ready for the program to start at 8:30 am.
 Presentations will conclude by 1:00 pm on the final day.

-- A 10% discount applies to registrations received by the early registration deadline of Monday 31 October 2016 and paid within 14 days of invoicing.
+A 10% discount applies to registrations received by the early registration deadline of 9 February 2019, with payment received within 14 days of that date.